Nine secrets for thriving in an online class

 Find a study buddy.

 If you’re feeling isolated in an online environment and find you work better with others, connect with others in your class.
-You can meet up with someone who lives close to you, or you can to create online check-ins with each other to share notes, help one another understand the material, and motivate each other.
+You can create online check-ins with each other to share notes, help one another understand the material, and motivate each other.

 Communicate with your instructor.